안녕하세요!! 토미입니다!

 There is another homework, which is to memorize forty words.

-you can memorize the forty words from number one to number forty on page one in the intermediate vocabulary chart.
+On page one of the intermediate vocabulary chart, you can memorize the forty words from number one to forty.

 That’s it.
-I’m so glad to study with you guys for today as well.
+I’m so glad to study with you guys today as well.

-I really wish you happiness, improvement, and more success.
+I wish you happiness, improvement, and more success.

 그럼 오늘도 행복 가득, 웃음 가득한 하루 되세요! 한국어 화이팅, 화이팅, 화이팅!!